The skewness of the distance-redshift relation in $\Lambda$CDM: Introduction

 The geometry of the Universe, shaped by the distribution of matter, affects the path of photons, leading to shifts in the mean or changes in the probability distribution function (PDF) of observables.
-In particular, gravitational lensing and the Doppler effect have been studied in relation to the Hubble-Lema\^itre diagram~\cite{Ben-Dayan:2012uam,Ben-Dayan:2012lcv,Ben-Dayan:2013nkf,Umeh:2014ana,Ben-Dayan:2014swa,Bonvin:2015kea,Fanizza:2015swa,Fleury:2016fda,Fanizza:2021tuh} and weak lensing measurements \cite{Grimm:2018nto,Yoo:2019qsl,Grimm:2020iyy,Fanizza:2022wob}.
+In particular, gravitational lensing and the Doppler effect have been studied in relation to the Hubble-Lema\^itre diagram~\cite{Ben-Dayan:2012uam,Ben-Dayan:2012lcv,Ben-Dayan:2013nkf,Umeh:2014ana,Ben-Dayan:2014swa,Bonvin:2015kea,Fanizza:2015swa,Fleury:2016fda,Odderskov:2016rro,Fanizza:2021tuh} and weak lensing measurements \cite{Grimm:2018nto,Yoo:2019qsl,Grimm:2020iyy,Fanizza:2022wob}.
 The non-linear evolution of gravity generates non-Gaussian distributions of matter inhomogeneities, which are subsequently imprinted in the Hubble-Lema\^itre diagram.
-In addition, non-linear light propagation generates non-Gaussianity in the form of post-Born effects.
-These non-Gaussian features have also previously been considered in the context of CMB power spectra~\cite{Pratten:2016dsm,Marozzi:2016uob,Lewis:2016tuj,Marozzi:2016und,Marozzi:2016qxl}.
+In addition, non-linear light propagation generates non-Gaussianity in the form of Post-Born effects.
+These non-Gaussian features have also previously been considered in the context of CMB power spectra~\cite{Pratten:2016dsm,Marozzi:2016uob,Lewis:2016tuj,Liu:2016nfs,Marozzi:2016und,Marozzi:2016qxl,Fabbian:2017wfp} and shear weak lensing~\cite{Schneider:1997ge,Dodelson:2005rf,Petri:2016qya,Bohm:2019bek}.
+Furthermore, related to fluctuations of the luminosity distance, the non-Gaussianities of the cosmic shear and the local lensing convergence induced by source clustering were investigated in Refs.~\cite{Bernardeau:1997tj,Schneider:1997ge,VanWaerbeke:2000ed,Hamana:2000wb}.

 Non-Gaussian distributions are characterised by non-vanishing higher moments.
 In our work, we introduce the formalism for evaluating the skewness of any cosmological observable on the light cone at the leading order in perturbation theory.
-In applying this formalism to the luminosity distance, we are motivated by the numerical results presented in Ref.~\cite{Adamek:2018rru}, which highlighted significant deviations from Gaussianity in the luminosity distance PDF.
+In applying this formalism to the luminosity distance we are motivated by the numerical results presented in Ref.~\cite{Adamek:2018rru}, which highlighted significant deviations from Gaussianity in the luminosity distance PDF.
+We will show that the leading order terms solely involves second-order perturbations of the luminosity distance.
 However, when dealing with 1-point functions, a direct comparison is not possible due to the limitations within the validity of perturbation theory.
 To remove the non-linear effects, small scales must be smoothed out in the analysis.
 Another key question is whether these non-Gaussian features are a direct evidence of the expected late-time non-Gaussianities or they are somehow sourced by spurious effects in the simulations, such as the finite sampling, limited sky-coverage or redshift binning.

 Despite these limitations, our results are in line with those obtained from the numerical light tracing in Ref.~\cite{Adamek:2018rru}, especially as we approach higher redshifts, where the effect of non-linearities diminishes at fixed scale.
 While a more direct comparison, where the numerical and perturbative approaches are smoothed at the same physical scale, remains a prospect for future work, our study confirms that the dominant contribution to the skewness comes from the matter bispectrum, which affects the lensing propagation.
 Meanwhile, other relativistic effects play a sub-dominant role in the observed skewness.